The Jack Reacher Industrial Complex

 By Dan Ames

-Not content with penning the Jack Reacher Cases (above), the ever-prolific coattail rider Ames double dips with this series.
+Not content with penning the Jack Reacher Cases (above), the suspiciously prolific coattail rider Ames double dips with this series.
 Supposedly, while travelling across the USA armed only with a bankcard and a toothbrush, Reacher somehow finds the time to handpick “a group of the smartest, toughest and most fearless individuals in the Army’s 110th MP to form an elite unit.”
 And of course it’s once again “set in the Reacher universe by permission of Lee Child.”
 Really, Lee?

 • The Hunt for Jack Reacher Series